canonical/launchpad-manual/docs/user/reference/packaging/ppas/building-a-source-package.rst

 Xerus (16.04) ``myapp_1.0-1ubuntu3ppa1~ubuntu16.04.1``.
 If you need to release an updated package, increment the ``ppa<n>`` suffix.
-It is important to note that specifying the version name here doesn't change the series that you are targetting; this must still be set correctly as described in the Ubuntu packaging guide's section on the `changelog file <https://canonical-ubuntu-packaging-guide.readthedocs-hosted.com/en/latest/reference/debian-dir-overview/#the-changelog-file>`_.
+It is important to note that specifying the version name here doesn't change the series that you are targeting; this must still be set correctly as described in the Ubuntu packaging guide's section on the `changelog file <https://canonical-ubuntu-packaging-guide.readthedocs-hosted.com/en/latest/reference/debian-dir-overview/#the-changelog-file>`_.

 Snapshots